alchemyplatform/aa-sdk/site/smart-accounts/signers/contributing.md

 3. Add your document to [`site/smart-accounts/signers/`](https://github.com/OMGWINNING/aa-sdk-staging/tree/main/site/smart-accounts/signers) and name it `your-signer-name.md` (the name should match the `link` property you added in the previous step)
 4. Open a PR!

-If your `Signer` or library exports an `EIP-1193` compliant provider, you can use the `WalletClientSigner` from `aa-core` to easily integrate with Account Kit.
-See the ["Using Your Own Signer"](/smart-accounts/signers/custom-signer) guide for more details.
+If your `signer` or library exports an `EIP-1193` compliant provider, you can use the `WalletClientSigner` from `aa-core` to easily integrate with Account Kit.
+See the ["Using Your Own signer"](/smart-accounts/signers/custom-signer) guide for more details.